BJP fields Sunny Deol from Gurdaspur which was wrested by Congress after Vinod Khanna's demise

 The development came days after he met BJP president Amit Shah in Pune.

 "The way my father (film star Dharmendra) was attached with Atalji, today I have come to join Modiji.
 Whatever I can do for this family (BJP), I will do it....
-I won't talk, I will show you through my work," Deol said while addressing the media at the Bharatiya Janata Party office.
+I won't talk, I will show you through my work," Deol said while addressing the media at the BJP office.

 [Actor Sunny Deol joins BJP, likely to contest from Punjab's Gurdaspur]